TamaraJoniec/JumpLinks/README.md

 - JavaScript for dynamic interaction and scroll events.
 - Tailwind CSS for styling the component and scroll behavior.
 - The project avoids pre-made components to showcase original code.
+- Next.js
+- Vercel: For deploying and hosting the Next.js application.